viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 will just explain how to build one with tensorflow.
 I will not explain what a neural network is.

 We will approximate **sinus** as a toy example.
-Here we have every possible label provided.
+Luckily we have every possible label provided because the function is well known.

 Let's start right away.

 ## Code
 First we obviously have to import tensorflow and numpy.
-Additionally we will use matplotlib for see how well we approximated sinus by comparing the outcome of the network with the original function visually.
+Additionally we will use matplotlib to see how well we approximated sinus by comparing the outcome of the network with the original function visually.

 ```python